 What to Say Instead of Pouring Your Heart Out

-These are not magical, but they are clean.
-They give your ex space to reply without feeling cornered.
+None of these are magical.
+They just give your ex space to reply without feeling cornered.

 One natural mistake people make is trying to sound casual while secretly packing the text with hidden meaning.
 You know the kind, a sentence that looks light on the surface but is really asking, Do you miss me, are you thinking of me, have you changed your mind?
 People can feel that underneath.